COMING SOON (already built and tested, but not boxed yet):

 DOD Carcosa Fuzz

-Parametric Distortion that is awesome with a bass
+Parametric Distortion awesome with a bass

 A VERY versatile fuzz that's great with a bass